 Trim.
 Unless adjacent to brick or stone wrap, all windows, doors and corners shall have a minimum nominal one inch by six-inch (1” x 6”) wood or vinyl surround, shutters, decorative trim, or headers.

 Garages.
 All homes shall contain a minimum of a two (2) car garage with a minimum width or depth of 20’ or shall incorporate additional interior garage storage space a minimum of 4’ x 4’, for a total to be no less than 415 SF.
-Townhouses shall contain a minimum of a two (2) car garage with a minimum width or depth of nineteen feet (19’), for a total to be no less than 380 SF.
+Townhouses and attached patio homes shall contain a minimum of a two (2) car garage with a minimum width or depth of nineteen feet (19’), for a total to be no less than 380 SF.

 Any front-loading garage that protrudes eight (8) feet or more in front of the front elevation shall feature at least one window on each side elevation of the garage.
 These windows shall not count towards any other window requirement.
 No front-loading garage shall protrude more than ten (10) feet in front of the front elevation.
 Garage protrusion shall be measured by determining the distance between the farthest protruding front façade of the garage and the widest portion of the front façade of the front elevation.
 Any front-loading garage that protrudes a minimum of eight feet in front of the front elevation shall feature a minimum of eight shrubs along the foundation of side elevation (nearest the side-yard property line) of the garage.